eriqande/sib-prog-assess/README.md

 # sib-prog-assess

 This is LaTeX code to typeset a paper I wrote with Anthony Almudevar for Molecular Ecology Resources that evaluates a variety of sibship reconstruction software programs using simulated microsatellite data.
-We are planning to submit it in late May or early June 2014.
+We are planning to submit it in July 2014.
+We are just awaiting the conclusion of the internal NMFS review process before sending it in.

 It also includes a lot of data and scripts to create most of the plots for the paper.